Workshop

 .
 You can do this on the Files Pane by clicking New Folder and typing into the box that appears.

-Make a new script then save it with a name like analysis.R
+Make a new script then save it with a name like summarise-plot-data-with-several-vars.R

 to carry out the rest of the work.